 Enables reduced sound and vibration from shutter operations, compared to mechanical shutter or electronic first-curtain.
 Recommended when shooting with the aperture of a bright lens wide open.
 Maximum shutter speed can be set higher than for mechanical shutter or electronic first-curtain.

-- A white frame is displayed around the screen when [are: Drive mode] is set to [밀바] or [밀바]. - Shutter operations are accompanied by beeps.
-You can disable beeping in [\(\frac{\psi}{2}\): Beep].
+- A white frame is displayed around the screen when [a: Drive mode) is set to [마비 or [마네. - Shutter operations are accompanied by beeps.
+You can disable beeping in [\(\mathbf{Y} : \mathbf{Beep} \)].

 - Defocused image areas may be incomplete when shooting near maximum aperture at high shutter speeds, depending on shooting conditions.
 If you dislike the appearance of defocused image areas, shooting as follows may give better results. - · Shoot with an option other than [Elec.
 1st-curtain]. - · Lower the shutter speed. - · Increase the aperture value. - Setting [: Silent shutter function] to [On] sets the shutter mode to [Electronic]. - Zooming during continuous shooting may cause changes in exposure even at the same f/number.
-For details, refer to the Canon website (2). - Depending on the lens used, consider shooting with [Elec.
+For details, refer to the Canon website (). - Depending on the lens used, consider shooting with [Elec.
 1st-curtain] or [Electronic] to ensure effective image stabilization.
 For details, refer to the lens instruction manual.